June 21, 2022

 Banks latest publications

-In March 2019 the nominal annual growth rate of the balance of the current loan portfolio granted by commercial banks to the non-financial private sector of 10.8% (6.2% real).
-This rate was higher than the previous month (10.0%) and was also lower than the same month of 2018 (11.7%).
+In March 2022, the balance of traditional bank deposits registered at a nominal annual growth rate of 7.8%, while the balance of the current credit portfolio granted by commercial banks to the non-financial private sector (NFPS) registered a nominal annual variation of 6.9%.

 The Consumer Price Index for the city of Lima increased 0.96% MoM in April.
 This is a result of the increase in the prices of food and non-alcoholic beverages and transportation, in a context of higher international prices of foodstuffs and fuels.